Ankr-network/ankr-docs/docs/build-blockchain/bas/overview.md

 Over time, the set of modules will increase and they will take on a more structured look.

 ## So, what's the goal again?
 And what is the future of BAS?

+The main goal of BAS is to build such a multi-modular blockchain architecture that it is flexible, convenient, and easy to use.

+As the current implementation of BAS is built on BSC, all existing modules are built into system smart contracts and into the EVM machine.
+In the future, a system of modules will be created to allow you to develop a universal smart contract and a bus for interacting between modules and other parts.
+This all will make it possible to use such modules in any blockchain solution.